Pittsburgh Thunderbirds

-The Pittsburgh Thunderbirds are a professional ultimate team that competes in the Central Division of the American Ultimate Disc League.
-In July 2015, the Thunderbirds reached the playoffs in their first year of existence and beat the Chicago Wildfire before falling to the Madison Radicals in the divisional final.
-Standout player Tyler DeGirolamo, who set the AUDL season record with 89 assists in only 11 games played in 2015, was only able to play a few points against the Radicals before withdrawing with an injury.
+The Pittsburgh Thunderbirds are a professional ultimate team based in Pittsburgh, Pennsylvania.
+The Thunderbirds compete in the Ultimate Frisbee Association (UFA) as a member of the Central Division.
+They play their home games at Highmark Stadium, a soccer stadium in Pittsburgh's Station Square.

+History

+Founding

+Pittsburgh has long been a considered a hotbed for ultimate, with strong youth programs and adult club teams.
+Through the 2010s, the University of Pittsburgh's ultimate club team was a national powerhouse, winning back-to-back National Championships in 2012 and 2013 and finishing second in 2018, with multiple former players going on to compete in both the American Ultimate Disc League and Major League Ultimate.

+A Pittsburgh-based franchise for the AUDL was announced via a private Pittsburgh ultimate Facebook group in June 2014, under the ownership of Dr. Tracy Neuendorf.
+Andrew Gardner (stepson of Neuendorf) and Elliot Diamond were announced as the team's inaugural general manager and assistant general manager.
+Gardner and others polled local players and fans at MARS (Pittsburgh's annual mixed Ultimate tournament) with slips of paper listing eighteen potential names.
+"Thunderbirds" was announced as the winning choice on July 9, 2014.

-2015 season
+2015

 The Pittsburgh Thunderbirds finished 2nd in the Midwest division with a 12–2 record, behind the Madison Radicals who finished 13–1.
-The Madison Radicals lone loss was to the Thunderbirds on May 2, 2015 at Founder's Field in Pittsburgh.
+The Madison Radicals lone loss was to the Thunderbirds on May 2, 2015, at Founder's Field in Pittsburgh.

 On June 12, 2015, the Thunderbirds were featured on ESPN3's game of the week against the Chicago Wildfire, dropping the contest 19–16 for their 2nd loss of the 2015 season.

-2015 playoffs

 Due to scheduling conflicts, the Midwest playoffs had to be played on the same day, July 25, 2015.
 The #3 seed Chicago Wildfire met the #2 seeded Thunderbirds at a neutral site outside of Madison, Wisconsin at 4:00PM local time.
 In overtime, Max Thorne threw the go-ahead goal to Aaron Watson to secure the 24–23 victory.

-3 hours later, the Thunderbirds went on to face the #1 seeded Madison Radicals at Breese Stevens Stadium in Madison, Wisconsin.
+3 hours later, the Thunderbirds went on to face the #1 seeded Madison Radicals at Breese Stevens Field in Madison, Wisconsin.
 The Thunderbirds would go on to lose the Midwest Championship, 24–21 after Tyler DeGirolamo exited the game with a recurring leg injury.